-Code Ref.
-Code Provisions Comply ("C")/ Explain ("E") Corporate Governance Practices E.2 Voting by poll Corporate Governance Princip le The Company should ensure that s hareholders are famili ar with the detailed procedures for conducting a poll.
-E.2.1 The chairman of a meeting should ensure that an explanation is provided of the detailed procedures for conducting a poll and answer any questions from shareholders on voting by poll. explaiı a poll, 2021 annual general meeting and the EGM, the Chair ned (through the Company Secretary) the detailed proce- and answered questions from shareholders. dures for conducti exercis e 2021 annual general meeting and the EGM, the Chair sed his power under the Articles to put each resolution s nual general meeting and EGM to be voted by way of a p et out in the notic as scru sentatives of the Hong Kong Share Registrar of the Comp utineers to monitor and count the poll votes cast at the 2 ng and the EGM. e resolutions (other than procedural or administrative res Company's general meetings were taken by poll. olutions) put to vo ercentage of votes cast in favour of the resolutions incements of the Company dated 13 May 2021 are set of Reso lutions proposed at the 2021 annual general meeting Percentage of Votes 1 To receive the audited Financial Statements, the Report of the Directors and the Independent Auditor's Report for the year ended 31 December 2020.
+Comply ("C")/ Code Ref.
+Code Provisions Explain ("E") Corporate Governance Practices

+E.2 Voting by poll

+The Company should ensure that shareholders are familiar with the detailed procedures for conducting a poll.

+- E.2.1 The chairman of a meeting should ensure that an explanation is provided of the detailed procedures for conducting a poll and answer any questions from shareholders on voting by poll. - At the 2021 annual general meeting and the EGM, the Chairman of the meeting explained (through the Company Secretary) the detailed procedures for conducting a poll, and answered questions from shareholders. - At the 2021 annual general meeting and the EGM, the Chairman of the meeting exercised his power under the Articles to put each resolution set out in the notices of annual general meeting and EGM to be voted by way of a poll. - Representatives of the Hong Kong Share Registrar of the Company were appointed as scrutineers to monitor and count the poll votes cast at the 2021 annual general meeting and the EGM. - All the resolutions (other than procedural or administrative resolutions) put to vote at the Company's general meetings were taken by poll. - The percentage of votes cast in favour of the resolutions as disclosed in the announcements of the Company dated 13 May 2021 are set out below:

+Reso lutions proposed at the 2021 annual general meeting Percentage of Votes 1 To receive the audited Financial Statements, the Report of the Directors and the Independent Auditor's Report for the year ended 31 December 2020.
 99.812136% 2 To declare a final dividend.
 99.318858% 3(1) To elect Mr. Ip Tak Chuen, Edmond as Director.
-88.417183% To elect Mr. Chow Wai Kam, Raymond as Director.
+88.417183% 3(2) To elect Mr. Chow Wai Kam, Raymond as Director.
 94.431541% 3(3) To elect Ms. Woo Chia Ching, Grace as Director.
 94.432432% 3(4) To elect Mr. Chow Nin Mow, Albert as Director.
-73.150283% To elect Mr. Donald Jeffrey Roberts as Director.
-78.351327% To elect Mr. Stephen Edward Bradley as Director.
+73.150283% 3(5) To elect Mr. Donald Jeffrey Roberts as Director.
+78.351327% 3(6) To elect Mr. Stephen Edward Bradley as Director.
 96.054557% 4 To appoint Messrs.
 Deloitte Touche Tohmatsu as Auditor and authorise the Directors to fix their remuneration.
-74.251835% To give a general mandate to the Directors to issue additional shares of the Company.
+74.251835% 5(1) To give a general mandate to the Directors to issue additional shares of the Company.
 94.000566% 5(2) To give a general mandate to the Directors to buy back shares of the Company.
+99.512488%

-99.512488% Reso lutions proposed at the EGM Percentage of Votes 1 To approve the share purchase agreement and the proposed acquisition and to grant the specific mandate.
+Reso Percentage of Votes 1 To approve the share purchase agreement and the proposed acquisition and to grant the specific mandate.
 86.373282% 2 To approve the share buy-back offer.
 86.401880% 3 To approve the whitewash waiver.
+77.084609%

-77.084609% were o dingly, all resolutions put to shareholders at the respectiduly passed as ordinary resolutions.
-Poll results were pos Company and HKEx.
+Accordingly, all resolutions put to shareholders at the respective general meetings were duly passed as ordinary resolutions.
+Poll results were posted on the websites of the Company and HKEx.